RocketDerp/April14_2025/Media_Ecology/Media_Ecology_Lessons.md

 # Media Ecology Lessons

 This page may eventually be split into other pages, for now a dumping ground.
-In future, this page may become a introduciton and link list to other pages.
+In future, this page may become a introduction and link list to other pages.

 ### Year 2013 capability of audio engineering